Beethoven's mandolin music: Josephine de Clary

-The other mandolinist was Josephine of Clary-Aldringen, the wife of Count Christian Philipp Clam-Gallas and mother of Eduard Clam-Gallas; the couple invited Beethoven in on his first visit to Prague to their palace, and he dedicated the aria "Ah! perfido" to the count's wife.
+The other mandolinist was Josephine of Clary-Aldringen, the wife of Count Christian Christoph Clam-Gallas and mother of Eduard Clam-Gallas; the couple invited Beethoven in on his first visit to Prague to their palace, and he dedicated the aria "Ah! perfido" to the count's wife.

 Josephine was a student of Johann Baptist Kucharz, a composer and organist who was also a mandolinist.
 He was the first to play mandolin in Mozart's Don Giovanni in the first production in 1787.

 Joseph Braunstein said that Beethoven composed the second set of works (WoO 44, Numbers 1 and 2) in 1796, after he met Josephine in Prague.
 He also "revised" the second of his 1795 works (WoO43 #2) for the countess, adding a dedication, "pour la belle Josephine."
 According to Robert Cummings, Beethoven's four works using mandolin were all composed for the countess and were discovered in her husband's collection.

 Beethoven wrote his mandolin works near the beginning of his career.
 The works are numbered in the WoO system of 'works without opus number', which designates compositions written throughout his career which were never published with an opus number.
-For example, Ah! perfido Op.
+For example, "Ah! perfido", Op.
 65, dedicated to countess Josephine and written about the same time as the mandolin sonatas, wasn't given an opus number until 1819.
 Beethoven was not known for his mandolin works, and ultimately focused elsewhere.
 However, Joseph Braunstein said of these pieces that, although "not great music ... they are valuable miniatures that fit well, biographically and stylistically, into the period of Beethoven's Opus 1, his first sonatas, the String Trio in E-flat, the song "Adelaide", and the Piano Concerto in B-flat."